 Except for the use permitted in paragraph 10 of the BOT-UFF Policy on the Assignment of Responsibilities, no employee teaching an online course shall be required as a condition of teaching that course to allow the copying, distribution, public performance or display of the employee's instructional materials or the creation of derivative works based on the employee's instructional materials.
-FIU shall use reasonable efforts to prevent the unauthorized copying, distribution, performance or display of the employee's instructional materials or the creation of derivative works based on the employee's instructional materials through such means as password protection of access to online courses and technologies that prevent downloading or the retransmission of instructional materials without authorization under this Article or the employee's express consent.
+FIU shall use reasonable efforts to prevent the unauthorized copying, distribution, performance or display of the employee's instructional materials or the creation of derivative works based on the employee's instructional materials or the creation of derivative works based on the employee's instructional materials or the creation of derivative works based on the employee's instructional materials through such means as password protection of access to online courses and technologies that prevent downloading or the retransmission of instructional materials without authorization under this Article or the employee's express consent.